 This section summarizes relevant documents and policies that regulate and establish a framework for bicycling and walking in Albuquerque.
-Plans and policies are considered relevant if they directly address bicycle or trail facilities or land-use patterns that directly affect non-motorized transportation.
+Plans and policies are considered relevant if they directly address bicycle or trail facilities or land-use patterns which directly affect non-motorized transportation.
 The chapter consists of the following sections:

-Existing Bicycle and Trail Plans provides a summary of plans that have led to the current bike and trail facilities, policies, and programs in Albuquerque.
+Existing Bicycle and Trail Plans provides a summary of plans that have led to the current bike and trail facilities, policies and programs in Albuquerque.

-City Plans and Policies summarizes relevant Albuquerque plans and provides specific policies related to biking, walking, and riding in the City.
+City Plans and Policies summarizes relevant Albuquerque plans, and provides specific policies related to biking, walking and riding in the City.

-Regional Plans summarizes regional plans relevant to the Bikeways & Trails Facility Plan.
+Regional Plans summarizes regional plans relevant to the Bikeway and Trails Facility Plan.

-1. Existing Bicycle and Trail Plans - City and Regional Plans
+1. Existing Bicycle and Trail Plans